 Our most important practice is cultivating the capacity to deeply listen and respond to the ever-changing needs of this particular place.
-While we hold certain values around the topics listed below, we don’t subscribe to any particular farming ideology.
-Above all, we aim to stay flexible in our approach to farming as we navigate the realities of constantly shifting environmental conditions.
+While we hold certain values around the terms listed below, we acknowledge that there are many ways to embody these values and our definitions are not universal.

 Biodynamic